sst/sst/www/docs/what-is-sst.md

 ### Deployment

-To deploy your application to AWS, you use the [`sst deploy`](packages/cli.md#deploy-stack) command.
+To deploy your application to AWS, you use the [`sst deploy`](packages/sst.md#deploy-stack) command.
 It uses your local [IAM credentials](https://docs.aws.amazon.com/general/latest/gr/aws-sec-cred-types.html) and **deploys to your AWS account**.

 ```bash
 npx sst deploy
 ```

 Since everything in your app is connected, this single command is all you need.
-Once complete, it'll spit out your app's URL!
+Once complete, it'll print out your app's URL!

 ```bash {5}
 Stack prod-next-app-my-stack